Authentication

 whixp.connect();

-When you try to connect to the server as an ANONYMOUS
+When you try to connect to the server as an ANONYMOUS user, the log will appear as follows:

 [Whixp] SEND: <stream:stream to='localhost' xmlns:stream='http://etherx.jabber.org/streams' xmlns='jabber:client' xml:lang='en' version='1.0'>